 Learners who are 4 years by the end of February, are eligible to enrol for Primary 1 commencing in August of that year.
-Parents/carers should complete the online Placing Request, usually by 15th March.
+Parents/carers should complete the online Placing Request.
 Parents/carers will be notified if their learner has received a place following the Spring holidays.